Clever/who-is-who/README.md

 - `/alias/:key` **(GET)** -- lists all users who have any value set for `key` (same as `/list/:key`)
 - `/alias/:key/:value` **(GET)** -- If there is exactly one user matching `{key:value}`, return that user.
 Otherwise, error.
 (For 0 or more than 1 user, use `/list/:key/:value`).
 - `/alias/:key/:value` **(POST)** -- Requires a JSON object in the body and exactly one user matching `{key:value}`.
 Sets each key present in body to the value provided in body, leaving any other keys alone.
 - `/alias/:key/:value/data/:path...` **(GET)** -- Gets the value of a single key for the single matching user.
-For example, `/alias/key/value/data/key2/innerkey` returns the value of `user.key2.innerykey`.
+For example, `/alias/key/value/data/key2/innerkey` returns the value of `user.key2.innerkey`.
 - `/alias/:key/:value/data/:path...` **(POST)** -- Requires a body.
 Sets the value of matching user's path to an object in body.
-This one is somewhat weird, you're probably better off using `POST /alias/:key/:value`.
+Good for setting the value of a nested key without touching  Body must be a JSON object (not a scalar), so it isn't fully featured.
+It is often simpler to use `POST /alias/:key/:value`, where if you are setting a nested key, copying the parts of the current value that you aren't changing.
+Example: given that `GET /alias/key/value/` returns `{"key": "value", "key2": {"innerkey": "value2"}`, then `POST /alias/key/value/data/path/key2/newinnerkey` with body `{"key": "value"}` will return `{"key": "value", "key2": {"innerkey": "value3", "newinnerkey":{"key":"value"}}}` and make the appropriate updates.

 - `/alias/:key/:value/history/:path...`  **(GET)** -- Gets the full history of the given path for the single matching user.